agoncal/agoncal-training-javaee6-advanced/before/08-WebApplication/README.md

 * `BookServiceTest` and `CDServiceTest` add a `should_check_images` and a `should_check_books_by_category` method
 * `BookBeanTest` and `CDBeanTest` add a `should_check_books_by_category()` test case
 * They all `.addAsResource("import.sql", "import.sql")`

+# DOJO - Create and test the new service's methods

 ## Create new methods to the service tier